jakesower/json-expressions/README.md

 ### When NOT to Use JSON Expressions

-- High-frequency operations (>10k ops/sec requirements)
+- High-frequency operations (more than 100k ops/sec requirements)
 - Real-time systems with strict latency requirements
 - Simple static logic that doesn't need to change
 - Performance-critical hot paths